-Are you seeking a career that offers the opportunity for challenge and advancement?
-A job filled with interesting work?
-A place where you can make a difference in the lives of others?
-A fast-paced, ever-changing environment that rewards effort and ambition?
+Are you seeking a career that offers the opportunity for challenge and advancement, a day-today job filled with interesting work, where you can make a difference in the lives of others, and a fast-paced, ever-changing environment that rewards effort and ambition?

-If so, a career in real estate management may be just what you are looking for.
+If so, a career in real estate management may be just what you're looking for.